mariamaske/mariamaske.github.io/about.md

 	</div>
 	<div class="6u$ 12u$(small)">
 		<ul>
-  <li>We don't have data for every year for every country since many countries don't do the survey annualy.
-We have especially for the year 2022 many missing values.</li>
+  <li>Gained analytical skills by learning how to prepare data sets for analysis and by performing various descriptive analyses using Excel, SQL and Python.</li>
-<li>Therefore our analysis may not be as accurate and could be slightly biased due to the circumstance that most missing values stem from the region Sub Sahara and Middle east and North Africa.</li>
+<li>Used analytical methods to extract insights from data, and then presented it in Tableau and PowerPoint utilizing data visualization and storytelling techniques.</li>
 </ul>
 	</div>